 A day for The Immaculate Failure:

-and each of them took their time, and got as far as they could get in the years that were available to them, and ultimately left their work unfinished, the line uncrossed, the tape unbroken.
+and each of them took their time, and got as far as they could get in the years that were available to them, but ultimately left their work unfinished, the line uncrossed, the tape unbroken.
 Whereas:

 Roger Bannister: four minute mile broken (Oxford, England), today in 1954